 Naperville Police Encourage Residents to Celebrate St. Patrick’s Day Responsibly

 Pedestrians are at risk, too.
 If you are walking, keep an eye out for cars.
-If you’re a designated driver, be alert for impaired walkers who may not obey street signs and pedestrian signals.
+Designated drivers, stay alert for impaired walkers who may not obey street signs.

 About Naperville: Located 28 miles west of Chicago, Naperville, Ill., is home to approximately 145,000 people.
 This vibrant, thriving city consistently ranks as a top community in the nation in which to live, raise children and retire.
 The city is home to acclaimed public and parochial schools, the best public library system in the country, an array of healthcare options and an exceptionally low crime rate.
 Naperville has ready access to a variety of public transportation, housing and employment options.
 The city’s diversified employer base features high technology firms, retailers and factories, as well as small and home-based businesses.
 Residents also enjoy world-class parks, diverse worship options, the opportunity to serve on several City boards and commissions, a thriving downtown shopping and dining area, a renowned outdoor history museum known as Naper Settlement and an active civic community.
 For more information, please visit our website at www.naperville.il.us.